 This is an easy question for wine connoisseurs, but for beginners, the multitude of French wine regions can seem overwhelming.
-It’s natural for novices to wonder which regions to focus on if, for example, they like fruity reds or slightly acidic whites.
+It’s natural for those who don’t know the wine world to wonder which regions to focus on if, for example, they like fruity reds or slightly acidic whites.
 Here are a few pointers to help you navigate the country’s vineyards.

-As our aim is to give a general overview of France’s major winegrowing regions, this guide is a little simplistic.
+As our aim is to give a general overview of France’s major winegrowing regions, this guide might be a bit simplistic for some.
 But although exceptions can be found in every region, there are also some broad themes.
 We should also point out that the characteristics we describe here are based on the assumption that the wines come from good quality producers.
 This doesn’t just mean the big names in a region, or organic wines, but also those producers who strive to get the best from their land and vines.

 In Alsace, almost all wines are produced from single grape varieties rather than blended.
-Because of this, their features vary, according to grape variety, rather than follow a common theme.
+Because of this, their features vary according to grape variety.
 Here are the main characteristics of each of these varietal wines (we have confined ourselves to dry, unsweetened wines).

 Riesling: acidity, aromas of green apple and lemon zest, long finish, ages very well.
 To be paired with seafood, « noble » fish, choucroute or roast fowl.